OfficeDev/office-js-docs-pr/reference/manifest/officemenu.md

 # OfficeMenu element
 Defines a collection of controls to be added to the Office context menu.
-Applies to Word, Excel and PowerPoint Add-ins.
+Applies to Word, Excel, and PowerPoint add-ins.

 ## Attributes